CopernicaMarketingSoftware/Documentation/MarketingSuite/magento-integration/targets/quotes.md

 # Magento quotes list

 Quotes list provides targets that are quotes/baskets.
 Note that only quotes that have access to email address will be synchronized.
-Another note is that every order is also a quote.

 ## Personalization variables